NathanNOSudo/Fitness-Tracker/README.md

 # :running: :fork_and_knife: FITNESS TRACKER :fork_and_knife: :running:

-An app designed with health and fitness in mind.
+An app designed with health and fitness in mind!
 Capable of tracking a users caloric intake, calories burned, ammount of calories needed, fetching healthy recipes and so much more.

 ## Summary